-Did you wake up, stretch out your arms, look out the window and realise your bike is no longer waiting for you outside?
-Firstly, we are sorry for your loss.
+Did you wake up, stretch out your arms, look out the window, and realise your bike is no longer waiting for you outside?
+Firstly, we’re sorry for your loss.
 Here’s what to do when your bike has been stolen in the Netherlands.

 It’s true what they say, you’re not a true Dutchie until you’ve had your bike stolen.
 I thought I was immune to this rite of passage having had my first Dutch bike (and best friend) for a whole year.

 It was love at first sight.
-After trying numerous other second-hand rust buckets, I clapped eyes on Ethel and knew she was the one.
+After trying numerous other second-hand rust-buckets, I saw Ethel and knew she was the one.
 Yes, I am one of those people.
 A bike namer.
-But, having not ridden a bike since childhood, I was charmed by the idea of becoming a cyclist in the Netherlands.
+But, having not ridden a bike since childhood, I was charmed by the idea of being a cyclist in the Netherlands.

 Always listen to the Dutch!

 When my new Dutch friends would ask me to go somewhere and we’d all hop on our bikes, I’d feel like part of the gang.
-They told me to always make sure my bike was double locked.
+They told me to always make sure I doubled locked my bike.